Nukesor/pueue/Groups.md

 You can set the amount of parallel tasks per group.
 Just call the `parallel` subcommand with the `-g` flag.

-For instance, `pueue parallel -g cpu 2'.
+For instance, `pueue parallel -g cpu 2`.
 The `cpu` group will now always run up to two tasks at the same time.

 ### Pueue status with groups

-By default, the `status` command shows all groups with any tasks.
+By default, the `status` command shows all groups with any tasks.\
 If you have too many groups, you can specify a group to only see this group's tasks.